lop-Louis/go-to-docs/docs/runbooks/shared-metric-visibility.md

 ## Related references

 - [Transition operating promises](./transition-operating-promises.md) — Promise owners should include their metric deltas in status updates.
-- [Release receipts](../receipts/index) — Attach the table or a screenshot each time you tag a release.
+- [State ledger](../state/index.md) — Confirm the metrics show up in the generated entry each time you tag a release.
 - [Fast support index](../fix/) — Add a metric row if interrupts are part of the promise you’re tracking.